dillondrenzek/gridrunner/README.md

 1. `Player` may move from a `Cell` to any bordering `Cell` (Up, Down, Left, or Right) that isn't a `Wall` or `Touched`
 1. `Player` "touches" a `Cell` by moving to it from another cell
   - the `Cell` then becomes `Touched`

+## Node Version
+Everything written for version 2 was written with Node version `7.9.0`.
+This isn't to say that it can't be run on a lower version, I just haven't verified that it works on other versions :)